awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

        \(Optional\) For **Self\-service SAML provider ARN**, specify the ARN of the IAM SAML identity provider that you created to [support the self\-service portal](client-authentication.md#saml-self-service-support), if applicable\.
    + To use mutual certificate authentication, select **Use mutual authentication**, and then for **Client certificate ARN**, specify the ARN of the client certificate that's provisioned in AWS Certificate Manager \(ACM\)\.
 **Note**
-If the client certificate has been issued by the same Certificate Authority \(Issuer\) as the server certificate, you can continue to use the server certificate ARN for the client certificate ARN\.
-If you've generated a separate client certificate and key for each user using the same CA as the server certificate, you can use the server certificate ARN\.
+If the server and client certificates have been issued by the same Certificate Authority \(CA\), you can use the server certificate ARN for both server and client\.
+If the client certificate was issued by a different CA, then the client certificate ARN should be specified\.

 1. Specify whether to log data about client connections using Amazon CloudWatch Logs\.
 For **Do you want to log the details on client connections?**, do one of the following:
    + To enable client connection logging, choose **Yes**\.
 For **CloudWatch Logs log group name**, enter the name of the log group to use\.
 For **CloudWatch Logs log stream name**, enter the name of the log stream to use, or leave this option blank to let us create a log stream for you\.